 Solar dermatitis is one of the 10 most frequently occurring dermatoses in Mexico, representing approximately 3% to 5% of all cutaneous diseases [Figure 93A-1].
 Also known as actinic prurigo, summer prurigo, and polymorphous light eruption, solar dermatitis tends to predominate in people who live in higher elevations.
 Onset may occur during childhood, with improvement occurring during the adolescent years.
 It is seen primarily in patients with skin of color and in women (2:1).
 Patients frequently seek dermatologic treatment during the third or fourth decade of life.

 (A) A case of solar dermatitis (actinic prurigo) in a female with intense conjunctivitis and chronic papular lesions.
 (B) Solar dermatitis in a female with conjunctivitis, cheilitis, and scarring.
 (C) Familial solar dermatitis in four family members.

-Solar dermatitis is induced by exposure ...
+Solar dermatitis is induced by exposure to ultraviolet ...